 All around the world, numerous men, women, boys and girls suffer the harsh consequences of conflict-related sexual violence and human trafficking.
 Thousands of men, women and children are forced into sexual slavery or raped during conflict-situations, and/or, when fleeing conflict, are forced by human traffickers into exploitative practices en route and in the country of destination.
 One only needs to watch the news about what is happening today in (former) conflict areas and in the wake of the refugee crisis in Europe to see that these practices are ever present.
 Both phenomena are crimes that affect the physical integrity of human beings and cause gender inequality worldwide.
 In addressing both crimes, which take place in conflict, transitional and/or peacetime situations, a contribution is made to remedy that injustice.
 During this two-week course we will look into the opportunities and challenges in addressing both crimes.
-Among the questions we will address are:

 This course includes:

 - An intensive two week program of interactive lectures with group assignments;

 - Interdisciplinary lecturers (De Brouwer and De Volder) who teach from both an academic and practical perspective (e.g. research and field expertise), including guest lecturers who are experts in these fields.